-1. Introduction 2 1.1 Why choose Cambridge?
-1.2 Why choose Cambridge IGCSE?
-1.3 Why choose Cambridge IGCSE World Literature?
-1.4 Cambridge International Certificate of Education (ICE) 1.5 How can I find out more?
-2. Teacher support 5 2.1 Support materials2.2 Resource lists2.3 Training 3.
+1. Introduction 2 1.1 Why choose Cambridge?1.2 Why choose Cambridge IGCSE?1.3 Why choose Cambridge IGCSE World Literature?1.4 Cambridge International Certificate of Education (ICE)1.5 How can I find out more?
+2. Teacher support.
+2.1 Support materials 2.2 Endorsed resources 2.3 Training 5 3.
 Assessment at a glance 6 4.
-Syllabus aims and assessment objectives 7 4.1 Aims4.2 Assessment objectives4.3 Relationship between assessment objectives and components4.4 Grade descriptions 5.
+Syllabus aims and assessment objectives 4.1 Aims 4.2 Assessment objectives 4.3 Relationship between assessment objectives and components 4.4 Grade descriptions 7 5.
 Syllabus content 5.1 Component 1: Portfolio (coursework) 5.2 Paper 2 Unseen 5.3 Paper 3 Set Text 9 6.
-Portfolio assessment 6.1 Marking and moderating assignments 6.2 Resubmission of coursework and carrying forward of internally assessed marks 6.3 Assessment criteria 16 7.
-Other information 25
+Portfolio assessment 6.1 Marking and moderating assignments 6.2 Resubmission of coursework and carrying forward of internally assessed marks 6.3 Assessment criteria 19 7.
+Other information 23 for life, helping them develop an informed curiosity and a lasting passion for learning.
+Our international qualifications are recognised by the world's best universities and employers, giving students a wide range of options in their education and career.
+As a not-for-profit organisation, we devote our resources to delivering high-quality educational programmes that can unlock learners' potential.